DangerKlippers/dangerous-configs/README.md

 # dangerous-configs
-A better place for templates to start from.
+A better place to start from.